HIDDEN GEM OF THE WHALE COAST

 - Milkwood Cottage 3 sleeps 4 adults and 4 children and features a double volume living room, an additional indoor BBQ and overlooks an ancient Milkwood grove.

 Lunch can be enjoyed indoors at Lagoon Café or the perfect picnic basket can be packed for you.
-Fresh vegetables and herbs comes from the organic garden and everything is home-made, from breads and desserts to jams and chutneys.
+Lagoon Café which is in the historic 1892 Spookhuis, is known for its delicious down home Tennessee BBQ combined with South African spices.
+Mosaic has an awesome organic garden where fresh vegetables and herbs are harvested daily for salads and roasting.
+Gourmet Cheese and Charcuterie platters are also a favourite and everything is home-made, from breads and desserts to jams and chutneys.
 (Open Wednesday – Sunday 11am – 5pm)

 The Cape Floral Kingdom has the greatest diversity of plant life per geographic area on earth (almost 9,000 species), but 17% are critically rare or endangered.
 One-third of the fynbos that once existed has already been lost to agriculture, development, and the invasion of several alien plant species.
 These plants were imported in the mid 1800’s, without knowledge of long-term consequences.
 Without local biological controls, they have choked out massive areas of indigenous plants, dried up water catchments and streams, and contributed to erosion.